Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Discussion

-Several studies have leveraged LLMs for generating unit tests \cite{tufano2021unit, siddiq2024using, yuan2023manual, schäfer2023empirical, steenhoek2023reinforcement}.
-However, none of the works investigate the potential performance of using PEFT compared to full fine-tuning. \citet{tufano2021unit} automatically generated unit tests and reported 95\% syntactic correctness when training BART large (400 million parameters) \cite{lewis2019bart} on \textsc{Methods2Test}.
-With PEFT methods, we can generate an average median of 94.03\% syntactically correct unit tests.
-Training between 0.02 million and 13 million parameters on 1\% of the same data showcasing the potential powerful performance of PEFT methods.
-Our results also illustrate that LoRA surpasses full fine-tuning in terms of boosting the quality of the generated unit tests measured using CodeBLU in several cases.
+Several studies have leveraged LLMs for generating unit tests \citep{tufano2021unit, siddiq2024using, yuan2023manual, schäfer2023empirical, steenhoek2023reinforcement}.
+However, none of the works investigate the potential performance of using PEFT compared to full fine-tuning. \citet{tufano2021unit} automatically generated unit tests and reported 95\% syntactic correctness when training BART large (400 million parameters) \citep{lewis2019bart} on \textsc{Methods2Test}.
+With PEFT methods, we can generate an average median of 96\% syntactically correct unit tests.
+Training between 20 thousand and 13 million parameters on 1\% of the same data, showcasing the potentially powerful performance of PEFT methods.